kaizenjegan/seattle-wages-graphql/Readme.md

         }
       }

-# Jobs where Women earn more
+# Jobs Where Women Earn More
       query getJobsWhereMenEarnMore{
         jobs(where: {men_earn_more: false}){
             sid